corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 - Note that this Machine has two owner references - one to the TKC and one to the Cluster object.
 The first is created by GCM and the latter is created by CAPI.
 - The Bootstrap Data is a copy of the base64-encoded cloud-init kubeadm config from KubeadmConfig Status
 - Infrastructure reference is a reference to the corresponding WCPMachine for this Machine.
 The WCPMachine has an owner reference back to the Machine
-- The ProviderID is the biosUUID of the VM
+- The `ProviderID` is the biosUUID of the VM
-- The Version is the version of K8S that the node will run
+- The `Version` is the version of K8S that the node will run
-- The Status is fairly self-explanatory
+- The `Status` is fairly self-explanatory
-  - Bootstrap and Infrastructure Ready is a measure of whether the Bootstrap Data has been populated and whether the WCPMachine is available, respectively
+  - `Bootstrap Ready` and `Infrastructure Ready` is a measure of whether the Bootstrap Data has been populated and whether the WCPMachine is available, respectively
-  - The Node Ref is data gathered from the API server of the new cluster Phase is `running` once the control plane node has successfully initialized.
-Valid options are `pending, running, terminating or failed`.
+  - The `Node Ref` is data gathered from the API server of the new cluster Phase is `running` once the control plane node has successfully initialized.
+Valid options are `pending`, `running`, `terminating` or `failed`.

 #### CAPW Controller